joshem163/WISE-GNN/README.md

 1. Execute all cell of notebook to run the experiment:
 2. The code has the ability to download and preprocess the dataset by itself.
 The dataset will be stored in the same directory.
 3. Make sure to maintain the sequential order of execution as specified in the code.
 4. Follow the prompts or instructions provided by the code to proceed with the experiment.
-5. For OGBN datasets, the final feature vectors will be saved as CSV files in the same directory for future use in classification tasks.